 I’m a designer – I always “felt” like I had to create a “designed” newsletter.
 And this would stop me from writing a lot.
 Yes you can create “graphic” newsletters with ConvertKit, but it’s really meant for clean, simple text based newsletters.
 And guess what – I don’t dread writing newsletters anymore.

 No spam signups

-This was a huge problem for me with MailChimp over the last 6-9 months.
+This was a huge problem for me with MailChimp.
 I kept getting obvious spam signups (even though it was a double opt-in).
 Sometimes I’d get 5-10 a day.
 And then I’d have to manually remove them.
 I tried everything – from special captcha settings to anti-spam plugins.
 And nothing stopped the flow (and judging by the forums, I wasn’t the only one).
 So far I’m not having that problem with ConvertKit (knock on wood).

 I would be remiss if I didn’t talk about a few things I don’t love…

 - There’s no app.
 Campaign Monitor and MailChimp both have great apps for on the go reporting.
-I’m hopeful ConvertKit will add this feature later on.
+I’m hopeful ConvertKit will add this feature.